nishanths/zoom.js/README.md

 ```ts
 import { zoom } from "@nishanths/zoom.js"
 ```

+The JavaScript files in `dist/` are ES modules.

 Note that the `package.json` for the package specifies the `module` property but not the `main` property.
 You may need a module-aware tool to correctly include